Agoric/documentation/main/getting-started/before-using-agoric.md

 - To open a terminal on MacOS, see **Applications>Utilities>terminal** in the **Finder**.
 - To launch a terminal on Linux, use the **Terminal** application.
-- To access WSL from Windows, see the [WSL documentation](https://docs.microsoft.com/en-us/windows/wsl/).
+- To access WSL from Windows, visit the [WSL documentation](https://docs.microsoft.com/en-us/windows/wsl/).
 - To use a Docker container, see the [Docker documentation](https://docs.docker.com/) and the [Agoric container images](https://hub.docker.com/u/agoric).

 ## Install Node.js 14.15.0 or higher